JacksonCorley/water_well_pump_optimization/README.txt

    The section shows a line graph of south section including historical data and forecast data for both Flow and Cumulative power usage for the selected date range.

 6) Well Operations Map:
-   This section shows the pump location and optmiized pump selection based the hour chosen.
+   This section shows the pump location and optmiized pump selection based on the hour chosen.

 7) North Well Operations Table:
    This section shows the north well active pumps their average flow and average power usage based on the hour chosen.